XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Skeleton of 3 Problem Instances

-To begin with, below, you will find the syntactic form of the skeleton of a {\em typical} \xt problem instance, i.e., the skeleton used by most\footnote{Syntactic details for various frameworks are given in Chapter \ref{cha:frameworks}.} of the frameworks recognized by \xt.
-In our syntax, as shown in Appendix \ref{cha:bnf}, Page \pageref{cha:bnf}, we combine XML and BNF.
-XML is used for describing the main elements and attributes of \xt, whereas BNF is typically used for describing the textual contents of \xt elements and attributes, with in particular \verb!|!, \verb![ ]!, \verb!( )!, \verb!*! and \verb!+! respectively standing for alternation, optional character, grouping and repetitions (0 or more, and 1 or more).
 Note that \norX{elt} denotes an XML element of name \verb!elt! whose description is given later in the document (this is the meaning of \verb!...!).
-Strings written in dark blue italic form refer to BNF non-terminals defined in Appendix \ref{cha:bnf}.
-For example, \bnf{frameworkType} corresponds to a token chosen among CSP, COP, WCSP, $\ldots$ Also, for the sake of simplicity, we write \bnfX{constraint} and \bnfX{metaConstraint} for respectively denoting any constraint element such as e.g., \norX{extension} or \norX{allDifferent}, and any meta-constraint such as e.g., \norX{slide} or \norX{not}.
+Strings written in dark blue italic form refer to BNF non-terminals defined in Appendix \ref{cha:bnf}.\begin{xl} For example, \bnf{frameworkType} corresponds to a token chosen among CSP, COP, WCSP, $\ldots$ Also, for the sake of simplicity, we write \bnfX{constraint} and \bnfX{metaConstraint} for respectively denoting any constraint element such as e.g., \norX{sum} or \norX{allDifferent}, and any meta-constraint such as e.g., \norX{slide} or \norX{not}.

 \begin{boxsy} \begin{syntax} <instance format="XCSP3" type="frameworkType"> <variables> ( <var.../> | <array.../> )+ </variables> <constraints> ( <constraint.../> | <metaConstraint.../> | <group.../> | <block.../> )* </constraints> [<objectives [combination="combinationType"]> ( <minimize.../> | <maximize.../> )+ </objectives>] [<annotations.../>] </instance> \end{syntax} \end{boxsy}